OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 *   **Cortana**.
 You can control some of the data Cortana accesses or stores in your Cortana Notebook and Cortana settings.
 *   **Microsoft account**.
 If you wish to access, edit, or remove the profile information and payment information in your Microsoft account, change your password, add security information or close your account, you can do so by visiting the Microsoft account website.
 *   **Volume Licensing Service Center (VLSC)**.
 If you are a Volume Licensing customer, you can control your contact information and subscription and licensing data in one location by visiting the Volume Licensing Service Center website.
 *   **Skype**.
 If you wish to access, edit, or remove some profile and payment information for Skype or change your password, sign in to your account.
+If you wish to export your Skype chat history and files shared on Skype, you can request a copy.
 *   **Xbox**.
 If you use Xbox Live or Xbox.com, you can view or edit your personal data, including billing and account information, privacy settings, and online safety and data sharing preferences by accessing My Xbox on the Xbox console or on the Xbox.com website.
 *   **Microsoft Store**.
 You can access your Microsoft Store profile and account information by visiting Microsoft Store and selecting **View account** or **Order history**.
 *   **Microsoft.com**.
 You can access and update your profile on microsoft.com by visiting your Microsoft account profile page.